fbpx

 My first impression of nature was that it was endangered – and that was 30 years ago.
 I feel quite privileged that I was exposed to this information at such an early age.
 I think, to this day, that is why I love sea turtles so much; they were one of the first animals that I came to learn about by reading that book.”

-What is your role at SloCo Ceci?
+What is your role at SloCo?

 sloth art